awsdocs/aws-systems-manager-user-guide/doc_source/runbook-scripts.md

-# Amazon managed runbooks that run scripts<a name="runbook-scripts"></a>
+# AWS managed runbooks that run scripts<a name="runbook-scripts"></a>

-AWS Systems Manager Automation runbooks support running scripts as part of the automation\.
+Automation runbooks support running scripts as part of the automation\.
+Automation is a capability of AWS Systems Manager\.

 The following are AWS managed runbooks that include support for running scripts\.